• Skip to primary navigation

 Instructions

-• Heat a well-seasoned large cast iron skillet over high heat until smoking, about 5 minutes.
+• Heat a well-seasoned, large cast-iron skillet over high heat until smoking, for about 4-5 minutes.

 • Season the steaks with kosher salt, black pepper, and ground cumin.